fpco/inline-c/tutorial.md

 ## How to build

-Each module that uses at least one of the `inline-c` functionsgets a C file associated to it, where the filename of said file will be the same as the module but with a C extension.
+Each module that uses at least one of the `inline-c` functions gets a C file associated to it, where the filename of said file will be the same as the module but with a C extension.
 This C file must be built after the Haskell code and linked appropriately.
 If you use cabal, all you